Experienced Family Law Attorneys Serving Napa County, CA

 California has two types of child custody: legal and physical.
 Parents who cannot come to their own custody arrangements must abide by those made by the court.

 The court makes child custody decisions based on a child’s best interests.
-These include the following:
+These include:

 - Whether either parent has a history of abuse against the child or the other parent;